lyndachiwetelu/tweet-monitor/src/README.md

 ## To run the app:
-- Simply run `npm start` in your terminal, or command line, after cd ing into the app folder.
+- Simply run `npm install` and then `npm start` in your terminal, or command line, after cd ing into the app folder.

 ## Data Structure and Storage
 This app saves tweets to a MongoDB store.
 The data Structure is